xyt-2/indie-pop-songs-analysis/README.md

 ## Instructions on how to collect data
-to get the most up-to-date song data, run `get_data.ipynb`
+Due to the dynamic changes in the music industry, we chose to scrape data from dynamically generated pages.
+To get the most up-to-date collection of songs, run `get_data.ipynb`.

 * note: it might be different from the raw data stored in `group1_raw.csv` `group2_raw.csv`, and `group3_raw.csv`.

-Otherwise, please proceed to the following step.
+For the following sections (Cleaning, Analysis, Visualization), please consider using files provided in the data folder in the case of inconsistent results.

 ## Instructions on how to clean the data, run analysis code, and create visualizations
 to get consistent results as the report, please use files `group1_raw.csv` `group2_raw.csv`, and `group3_raw.csv` to Jupyter Notebook and run `clean_analyze_visualize.ipynb`.